 In addition, there are multiple other commemorations that the Church has arranged for our spiritual edification.

-If you are new to fasting, or are not sure you have been doing it properly, know that the first step is to find an experienced spiritual father; a priest or monk of our Metropolis, or of one of the monasteries or parishes of our Church in Greece.
-Fasting is not a discipline that can be self-directed, and should be part of a balanced spiritual life including attendence at the Divine Services, private prayer at home, acts of charity, and the reading of Holy Scripture.
+If you are new to fasting, or are not sure you have been doing it properly, know that the first step is to find an experienced spiritual father; a priest or monk of our Eparchy, or of one of the monasteries or parishes of our Church in Greece.
+Fasting is not a discipline that can be self-directed, and should be part of a balanced spiritual life including attendance at the Divine Services, private prayer at home, acts of charity, and the reading of Holy Scripture.

-The general rules of Lent are simple; Monday through Friday are strict fast, when we refrain from meat, dairy, fish, olive oil, and wine.
+The general rules of Lent are simple; Monday through Friday are a strict fast, when we refrain from meat, dairy, fish, olive oil, and wine.
 Saturday and Sunday we are permitted wine and oil.
 On Annunciation, we are permitted fish.

 If you are elderly, very young, sickly, or new to fasting, your spiritual father may give you a rule of fasting that is less strict than that which is described here.
 This is because fasting is not a set of rules and regulations, but a spiritual medicine that the spiritual father, as your spiritual doctor, determines will be for your benefit, taking in to account your state in life.
 We should refrain from judging those who do not fast as strictly as we do, while praying that they will grow in strength to do so.